-CDCN’s co-founder, Dr. Fajgenbaum, recently completed a powerful memoir about his journey from being a medical
+CDCN’s co-founder, Dr. Fajgenbaum, recently released a bestselling memoir called Chasing My Cure: A Doctor’s Race to Turn Hope Into Action about his journey from being a medical

 Dr. Fajgenbaum wrote the book to raise awareness and funds for the Castleman disease fight, inspire readers to fight back when they’re up against the ropes and to turn their hopes into action, and highlight the CDCN’s unique approach to advancing rare disease research and how there are 1500 drugs already FDA-approved for one disease that may be a treatment or cure for the 7,000 diseases without any–like how the kidney transplant drug Dr. Fajgenbaum is on is saving his life.
 How many drugs already exist that are cures for diseases that we just don’t know about?